-- The costs attributable to the asset, being purchase price plus any costs directly attributable to bring it into initial use, including implementation costs. - The de-minimus for capitalisation is £7.5k for vehicles and £10k for all other assets. - There is no de-minimus for purchases of land and buildings. - Consultancy support may be capitalised only where part of a major project over £500k, where an external resource is needed and adds value to the project. - Design and development costs may be capitalised, from the point that it is reasonably certain the project will be delivered.
-Research costs cannot be capitalised. - Training costs cannot be capitalised.
+- The costs attributable to the asset, being purchase price plus any costs directly attributable to bring it into initial use, including implementation costs. - The de-minimus for capitalisation is £7.5k for vehicles and £10k for all other assets. - There is no de-minimus for purchases of land and buildings. - Consultancy support may be capitalised only where part of a major project over, where an external resource is needed and adds value to the project. - Design and development costs may be capitalised, from the point that it is reasonably certain the project will be delivered.
+Research costs cannot be capitalised. - Staff costs can be capitalised where there is sufficient evidence that the resource adds value to the project (supported by time sheets, and prior approval of the Chief Finance Officer). - Training costs cannot be capitalised.